joeyadelman/terminal-games/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-## 🎮 How to Play Snake
+## 🎮 How to Play

-1. Type `play snake` to start the game
+### Snake
-2. Use arrow keys to control the snake
+- Use arrow keys to control the snake
-3. Eat the red food to grow and increase your score
+- Eat red food to grow and increase score
-4. Avoid hitting walls and yourself
+- Avoid hitting walls and yourself
-5. The snake speeds up as your score increases
+- Snake speeds up as score increases

-6. Type `exit` to quit the game
+### Tetris
+- ← → : Move left/right
+- ↓ : Move down
+- ↑ or Z : Rotate clockwise
+- X : Rotate counter-clockwise
+- Clear lines to score points

+### Pong
+- Use ↑↓ arrow keys to move paddle
+- Score points by getting the ball past CPU paddle
+- Ball speed increases over time

+### Space Invaders
+- ← → : Move ship left/right
+- Spacebar : Shoot
+- Avoid alien bullets and prevent invasion
+- Destroy all aliens to win bonus points

 ## 🛠️ Built With